softwarerero/meteor-accounts-t9n/README.md

 id     | Indonesian           | hellstad
 kh     | Khmer                | yuomtheara

+# Send only some language files to the client (new in version 1.1.0)
+If you have a need to reduce bandwidth you can specify which languages to send to the client by setting an environment variable like ```T9N_LANGUAGES='es,de'```.
+Now only Spanish and German should go over the wire instead of all translations.

+# History

 This package is inspired by subhog's just-i18n and included this as a dependency before version 0.0.3.
+Sadly the all project versions before 0.0.17 where deleted from Atmosphere when they updated to the new Meteor package format.

 # License